Recommended Programs

-This is a list of recommended free programs you should download to your new computer.
-If I recommend a program that is not free, I have tried to show the price.
+This is a list of recommended free programs you should download to your new Windows computer.
+If I recommend a program that is not free, I show the price.

 - Programs I consider essential are highlighted thus.